 Before there was Manteca or Ripon, there was Atlanta.

-Atlanta — located east of Manteca near Due Road and Lone Tree Road — dates back to the mid-1860s.
+Atlanta — located five miles slightly northeast of Manteca near Due Road and Lone Tree Road — dates back to the mid-1860s.
 It served as the community center for farmers and settlers east of French Camp, south from Collegeville, and north from the Stanislaus River.

 Although the cemetery founded in 1865 and the Methodist Church built in 1878 are located at Five Corners where Jack Tone Road, French Camp Road and Lone Tree Road meet, the actual community was one mile to the east.